How Can I Make My Child’s Christmas Magical?

 First, put away your technology.
 Then, make your time together magical by using candles, doing some caroling, and discussing what you’re grateful for.
 Or try these Christmas table talk cards to make your dinner time conversation lively.

-Lastly, make sure you include the kids in most aspects of the holiday.
+Lastly, include the kids in as many aspects of the holiday as possible.
 They want to be a part of the action.

 They can help pick out gifts, wrap, put up decorations, and make food.
 If your kids are really young, this contribution will look smaller.
 But all kids want to feel like they’re part of the family.